Training and technical assistance

 We support learning across a lifetime.
-From early care for infants and toddlers through college and workforce training, our innovative approaches and methodologies address critical questions and improve the quality of educational programs.
+From early care for infants and toddlers through college access and success and workforce training, our innovative approaches and methodologies address critical questions and improve the quality of educational programs.
 Our 30+ years of program and policy work has built a portfolio of evidence-based solutions that can be applied to new challenges as the education landscape continues to evolve.

-We understand the educational priorities government and the full range of stakeholders active within the education sector.
+We understand the educational priorities of government agencies and the full range of stakeholders active within the education sector.
 Our highly nuanced and specialized support is strengthened by close working relationships with key people in the field.
 Our agile approach allows for timely, often immediate, assistance to our clients.

 Improving Educational Outcomes for Young People & Adults

 ICF supports the improvement of youth and adult education through research, evaluation, technical assistance, and training.
 Our expertise spans elementary, secondary, postsecondary, and adult education and focuses on critical issues such as education reform and improvement; career pathways; college and career readiness; and student, education institution, and intervention program outcomes.

 As a trusted partner to our clients-—government at all levels and the wider array of organizations within the education sector ICF recognizes that their stakeholders, including students, parents, educators, researchers, and policymakers-—are our clients, too.
 ICF's approach is to improve the skills and knowledge of clients while building their capacity to meet future challenges.

 ICF is a producer of research that meets rigorous methodological standards and has an extensive history of large scale evaluation of education initiatives, including randomized control trials, quasi-experimental studies, and mixed methods.
 Examining complex research questions, ICF researchers look for evidence-based answers that translate quickly into improved practice.